Nazlı Ilıcak: Political career

 Ilıcak was a deputy of the Virtue Party, elected in the 1999 Turkish general election, losing her seat when the party was banned in 2001, and being banned from office for five years.
 She appealed to the European Court of Human Rights, Ilıcak v.
 Turkey (no. 15394/02), and it ruled this a violation of her human rights.

 Prosecution

 Ilicak continued writing anti-government articles defending Fethullah Gulen movement after the December 17/25 incidents in 2013.
 She was arrested in July 2016 as a part of ongoing purges after 2016 Turkish coup d'état attempt.
 On 16 February 2019 she received an aggravated life prison sentence.
 On 4 November 2019 the court of cassation lowered the sentence to 8 years, 9 months in prison, but released her on probation.
 She was released on 5 November 2019.

+Private life

+She is the daughter of Muammer Çavuşoğlu, who served as a minister in the 21st and 22nd governments.
+She is the maternal uncle of Turhan Kapanlı, who served as a governor and as a minister in the 29th, 31st, 32nd, 39th and 41st governments.
+In 1969, she married her first husband, Kemal Ilıcak, the owner of Tercüman newspaper, and from this marriage she had two children, Mehmet Ali Ilıcak (b.
+1970) and Aslı Ilıcak (b.
+1972).
+Ilıcak, who lost Kemal Ilıcak on 7 April 1993, married businessman and politician Emin Şirin in 1994.
+After 9 years of marriage, the couple divorced in 2003.